 Adding Color to Reference Note (RefNote) Hatches

-We've engineered Color Render to work with Reference Notes (RefNote) hatches that you've placed using our Area/Volume RefNote tool.
+We've engineered our Color Render tool to work with Reference Notes (RefNote) hatches that you've placed using our Area/Volume RefNote tool.
 Color Render now colorizes these areas in the same way it colorizes a groundcover or Shrub Area hatch, retaining the hatch pattern and associated data.
-For further information and instructions, please see our Add Color to RefNote Hatches documentation page.
+For further information and instructions, see our Add Color to RefNote Hatches documentation.